Mogilev: History

 During Operation Barbarossa, the city was conquered by Wehrmacht forces on 26 July 1941 and remained under German occupation until 28 June 1944.
 Mogilev became the official residence of High SS and police leader (HSSPF) Erich von dem Bach.
 During that period, the Jews of Mogilev were ghettoized and systematically murdered by Ordnungspolizei and SS personnel.
 Heinrich Himmler personally witnessed the executions of 279 Jews on 23 October 1941.
-Later that month, a number of mentally disabled patients were poisoned with car exhaust fumes as an experiment; the method of killing was thereafter applied in several Nazi extermination camps.
+Later that month, several mentally disabled patients were poisoned with car exhaust fumes as an experiment; the method of killing was thereafter applied in several Nazi extermination camps.
 Initial plans for establishing a death camp in Mogilev were abandoned in favour of Maly Trostenets.

 In 1944, with the Mogilev offensive, the devastated city was liberated by the Red Army and returned to Soviet control.
 Mogilev then was the site of a labour camp for German POW soldiers.

 Since Belarus gained its independence in 1991, Mogilev has remained one of its principal cities.

+Demographics

 Religion

 Mohilev was the episcopal see of the Latin Catholic Archdiocese of Mohilev until its 1991 merger into the Roman Catholic Archdiocese of Minsk-Mohilev.

 It remains the see of the Eparchy (Eastern diocese) of Mogilev and Mstsislaw in the Belarusian Exarchate of the Russian Orthodox Church.